mzwaMoj/semantic-image-search/README.md

 │   ├── embeddings.py          # Embedding generation using CLIP
 │   └── indexer.py             # FAISS index creation and search
-├── dataset/                   # Directory for images and embeddings │   ├── images/                # Place your images here
+├── dataset/                   # Directory for images and embeddings │   ├── sample_images/         # Place your subset images here
 │   └── embeddings/            # Embeddings and index files are saved here ├── requirements.txt           # List of dependencies
 └── README.md                  # This file